Nagorno-Karabakh conflict: 1994–2019

-2020

-In the two-month 2020 fighting, thousands were killed, primarily soldiers, but also almost two hundred civilians.
+2020–2023

 Between January and September 2020, 16 Azerbaijani and 8 Armenian soldiers, as well as an Azerbaijani civilian, were killed in sporadic clashes.

-On 27 September 2020, a new large-scale war erupted that lasted until 10 November.
+The Second Nagorno-Karabakh War occurred between 27 September and 10 November 2020.
 According to Azerbaijan, the fighting left 2,906 Azerbaijani soldiers and 100 civilians dead, while six servicemen were still missing.
 Armenian authorities stated the fighting had left 3,825 Armenian soldiers and 85 civilians dead, while 187 servicemen and 21 civilians were still missing.
 Additionally, the Syrian Observatory for Human Rights documented the deaths of 541 Syrian mercenaries fighting for Azerbaijan.
 Two Russian soldiers were also killed when their helicopter was shot down by Azerbaijan by accident while flying in Armenian airspace near the border.
 In addition, a 13-year-old Russian citizen was killed during an Armenian missile strike on the city of Ganja.

-Following the end of the war, eleven more Azerbaijani soldiers, six Azerbaijani civilians and one Russian peacekeeper were killed in clashes and landmine explosions in the region by the end of the year.
+In the two-month period fighting, thousands were killed, primarily soldiers, but also an estimated two hundred civilians.
+Following the end of the war, eleven more Azerbaijani soldiers, six Azerbaijani civilians and one Russian peacekeeper were killed in clashes and landmine explosions in the region by the end of 2020.

-2021–present

-Twelve Azerbaijani civilians and two soldiers were killed in 2021, by landmine explosions.
+Twelve Azerbaijani civilians and two soldiers were killed in 2021 by landmine explosions.
 Seventeen Armenian and ten Azerbaijani soldiers were also killed in shoot-outs in the border area, while 38 Armenian soldiers were captured.
-Twenty-eight of the captured Armenian soldiers were subsequently released.
+Twenty-eight of the captured Armenian soldiers were subsequently released in December 2021.

 In 2022, three Armenian soldiers were killed and 14 wounded in an attack by Azerbaijani drones in Nagorno-Karabakh on 25 March.

+During the 2023 Azerbaijani offensive in Nagorno-Karabakh, over 190 Azerbaijani and 190 Artsakh soldiers were killed.
+5 Russian peacekeepers were also killed.
+Subsequently, over 100,000 ethnic Armenian inhabitants of Nagorno-Karabakh fled the region.